Anti-Harassment Legislation in New York State

-On April 12, 2018, New York Governor Andrew Cuomo signed into law the New York State Legislature’s anti-sexual harassment legislation.
+On April 12, 2018, New York Governor Andrew Cuomo signed into law the New York State Legislature’s anti-harassment legislation.
 The bill includes a number of requirements impacting private employers, including the implementation of mandatory sexual harassment training and policies.

 Specifically, effective immediately, the law expands the anti-sexual harassment protections to certain nonemployees.
 Employers may now be liable for the sexual harassment of contractors, subcontractors, vendors, consultants, or any other person providing services in the workplace, if the employer, its agents, or supervisors knew or should have known that the nonemployee was subject to sexual harassment in the employer’s workplace, and failed to take appropriate corrective action.